TUnit17/Journal/Car-Journal.md

+## 04-18-23
+- Have not heard back from Josh yet.
+- I am leaning towards Miata bc it is fun and financing is good.
+- If I can drive it during the weekdays, I think I will be happy.
+- Will I need to pickup Paul during the weekdays?
+Who is taking Paul to school in Sept?
+Will Mom be here or SPHO? or Me?

 ## 04-17-23
 - Didn't get series white STI this weekend.
 Surprising there is 1 in Montana 8hrs away for the same price. and 1 in Arizona with more mileage.
 I am curious to see how long those will last
 - This weekend is also not good to buy bc of spa day and there is no childcare for Paul.
 What should Paul and I do in the morning?